PSG to face Borussia Dortmund behind closed doors as coronavirus measures taken in Champions League | Goal.com

 It is not just domestic action which has seen supporters locked out, though, with European competition putting containment measures in place.

-Atalanta’s Champions League clash with Valencia on February 19 was played behind closed doors.
+Tuesday's clash between Valencia and Atalanta at Mestalla will be played behind closed doors.

 📍 #PSGBVB— Paris Saint-Germain (@PSG_inside) March 9, 2020